Skip to main content

 Celebrating Black History

-“Celebrating Black History” is the newest addition to the Supreme Court’s website.
-The space is a centralized location that highlights the impact of African American lawyers, judges, and others in Ohio and beyond.
-Along with chronicling prominent Black figures and stories that have shaped the state’s legal past and present, the webpage is a resource to keep alive the conversation about current and historical race related issues.
+Stories and Speaker that highlight the impact of African American lawyers, judges, and others on the Ohio judiciary.
+Along with chronicling stories and prominent Black figures that have shaped the state’s legal past and present, the Court provides a forum for topics of legal and historical significance.

 The Story of Daisy Perkins